Explore composable code

 On Android

-For Android, open the MainActivity.kt file in composeApp/src/androidMain/kotlin:
+For Android, open the MainActivity.kt file within androidApp/src/main/kotlin:

 On iOS

-For iOS, open the MainViewController.kt file in composeApp/src/iosMain/kotlin:
+For iOS, open the MainViewController.kt file within shared/src/iosMain/kotlin:

 On desktop

-For desktop, look at the main() function in composeApp/src/jvmMain/kotlin:
+For desktop, look for the main.kt file in desktopApp/src/main/kotlin:

 Here, the